MaksimRazuvaev/funny_movie_gif/README.md

 The first API we used / choose for this application was the OMBd API, which can be found here: https://www.omdbapi.com/ .
 The second API we used / choose was the Giphy API, which can be found here: https://developers.giphy.com/ .

+Other helpfull features of Javascript are DOM hooks and local storage.

 We also made use of the Bulma CSS Framework.
 It was a small learning curve in comparison to BootStrap, but in the end had very similar functionality, just different Syntax.